goldenhub77/list-sync/README.md

-# README
+# LystSync

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Organizational task driven application with the purpose of synchronizing todo lists for two or more people with easy workflow and progress completion.

+Still in progress:

-* Ruby version
+* Ruby version 2.4

-* System dependencies

-* Configuration
+* Rails version 5.1

-* Database creation

-* Database initialization
+* Database version PostgreSQL 9.6

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Third party system dependencies - Facebook Omniauth, MailGun, Twilio, Amazon S3 Storage

+* Current feature in progress - MailGun and Twilio notifications